-Today on his 50th birthday His Majesty King Felipe VI of Spain imposed the Necklace of the distinguished Order of the Golden Fleece to Her Royal Highness the Princess of Asturias Leonor, in an act attended by Her Majesty Queen Letzia, Her Royal Highness the Infanta Doña Sofía, Their Majesties King Don Juan Carlos and Queen Doña Sofía at the Royal Palace of Madrid.
+Today on his 50th birthday His Majesty King Felipe VI of Spain imposed the Necklace of the distinguished Order of the Golden Fleece on the Princess of Asturias Leonor, in an act attended by Queen Letizia, Infanta Doña Sofía, King Juan Carlos, and Queen Sofía at the Royal Palace of Madrid.

-The ceremony started with the National Anthem, and then the Royal Decree of Concession of the Necklace of the distinguished Order of the Golden Fleece was read to Her Royal Highness the Princess of Asturias.
+The ceremony started with the National Anthem, and then the Royal Decree of Concession of the Necklace of the distinguished Order of the Golden Fleece was read to the Princess of Asturias.

-Next, His Majesty the King set, on the dress of His Royal Highness the Princess of Asturias the tie with the miniature of the fleece, symbol of the Insigne Order of the Golden Fleece.
+Next, the King set, on the dress of the Princess of Asturias the tie with the miniature of the fleece, symbol of the Insigne Order of the Golden Fleece.

 During his speech, the King remarked, “Today, the Princess of Asturias receives the Golden Fleece Collar, deeply rooted in the History of Spain and Europe.
 An Order that for centuries has been granted -among others and singularly- to the Prince or Princess of Asturias from a very young age, so that over time he knows, little by little, the traditions and duties of the Crown and understands the responsibilities that one day he will have to assume.”